teorems/text_proc/README.md

-# text_proc
+# Analysing restaurant reviews

-trying to do some things with text in R
+Trying to do some sentiment analysis and prediction.

+The main file is text_recipes.Rmd.